anufrievroman/waypaper/README.md

 - If wallpaper does not change, make sure that `swaybg` is installed.
 - If application does not run, much sure to install gobject library (it might be called `python-gobject` or `python3-gi` in your package manager)

+## Roadmap

+- Support for other backends like `hyprpaper` and xorg backends.
+- Additional options for search in subfolders, background colors etc.
+- Dynamic grid of thumbnails that adopts to the application width.

 ## Contributions